About the Event

 To the best of our knowledge, this course meets the continuing education requirements for 2.0 ethics-related Professional Development Hours (PDHs) as outlined in Minnesota Statute 326.107.
-American Institute of Certified Planners (AICP) Certification Maintenance credit has also been requested.
+Attendees are also eligible for 2.0 American Institute of Certified Planners (AICP) Certification Maintenance credits.

 Parking and Transit